Last Updated on

-When you set up an Amazon seller central account you will likely be prompted to add a product.
-If you already know what you are selling this is great, go ahead and follow the prompts and you’ll be making progress in no time.
+When you set up an Amazon seller central account, you will likely be prompted to add a product.
+If you already know how to add a product on Amazon this is great, simply go ahead and follow the prompts and you’ll be making progress in no time.

 If you are slightly less tech-savvy, then this complete guide on how to put a product on Amazon is designed especially for you!

-In this post I’m going to explain how to add a product to Amazon, the basic elements you need to include from an on-page optimisation point of view and why these are important when you are launching a product inside seller central.
+In this post, we are going to explain how to add a product to Amazon, the basic elements you need to include from an on-page optimisation point of view and why these are important when you are launching a product inside seller central.

-Whether you are launching a private label product or a product that other seller stock and sell, the technique is relatively similar, although there are a few key elements to ensure you get right, otherwise it will be a pain in the a** in the future!
+Whether you are launching a private label product or a product that other sellers stock, the technique of adding a product on Amazon is relatively similar.
+Despite this, there are a few key elements that are crucial to ensure you get right now, otherwise, they will just be a pain in the a** in the future!

-This guide is instead a technical guide for beginners who haven’t added a product to Amazon before.
+This guide is instead a technical guide for beginners who have not added a product to Amazon before.

 Step 1 – Login + Add

-Scroll down until you see the list a new product section screenshot below.
+Scroll down until you see the “List a New Product” section.

-You can either search Amazon’s catalogue and find the specific product you are looking to sell.
+You can either search Amazon’s catalogue and find an existing product you are looking to sell.

-This is key if you are looking to sell something that is already sold on Amazon.
+This is super quick and helpful if you are looking to sell something that is already sold on Amazon.

-But if you are launching a new product with a new brand or anything with private label rights then you need to click the create a new product listing.
+If you are looking to learn how to list a new product on Amazon, especially under your own brand or anything with private label rights, however, then you need to click the “Create a New Product” listing.

-This is what the majority of the people reading this blog will be doing and as a result we are going to use this for our walk through example.
+This is what the majority of the people reading this blog will likely be doing and as a result, we are going to use this for our walkthrough example:

 Step 2 – Create A New Listing

-Next you’ll be hit with this page asking you to classify your product.
+Next, you will be hit with a page asking you to classify your product.

-But sometimes people aren’t quite sure which category to enter their product.
+However, sometimes people are not quite sure which category to enter their product.

-Your primary category should be pretty obvious….
-Let’s take Garden and outdoors in this example.
+Your primary category should be fairly obvious.
+Let us take Garden and Outdoors in this example.

-It is based on how much capital you have to invest into your business.
+The trick depends on how much capital you have available to invest in your business.

-This will give you the revenue estimates for the products that rank on page 1 for a specific category.
+This piece of software gives you all of the revenue estimates for the products that rank on page 1 for any category you choose.

-Click the chrome add-on they give you (when you purchase or signup)
+- Click the Chrome add-on that JungleScout gives you when you purchase or signup.

 All we would do is select the product categories that are most relevant.

-Let’s say we had lights designed for ponds but they were also solar powered so we didn’t know whether to list in pond lights or in solar lights.
+For instance, if we had lights designed for ponds, but they were also solar powered and we didn’t know whether to list in Pond Lights or in Solar Lights.

 Actual results for Amazon.co.uk are below:

-If you don’t have the budget to promote in a specific category then I would recommend going for pond lights, here it would be a lot easier to rank because we are simply competing against ess comeptitive products and companies.
+Here it would be a lot easier to rank because we are competing against less competitive products and companies.
 The top ranking competitors earn about £2,000-£3,000 per month – a much easier and quicker target to reach than the alternative.

-Whereas if we wanted to expand quickly and had the money to invest, we’d be looking to invest heavily into the solar lights category.
-As a result we would earn more once ranked.
+On the other hand, if we wanted to expand quickly and had the money to invest, we would be better off investing heavily in the solar lights category.
+As a result of this, we would earn more once we managed to rank.
 The top ranking competitors in this category generate – £8,000-£10,000 a month in sales meaning we have more to gain.
-But of course this would be more difficult to rank in.
+But of course, this equally tells us the category is more difficult to rank in.

 Step 3 – Listing Vital Info & Offer

-Now that we have entered our category option we will be in the listings details page.
+Now that we have selected our category option, we will arrive at the Listings Details page.

-It’s also necessary that you fill in the brand name and manufacturer tab you will of course have to put this information.
-If you have built a brand separate from the manufacturer then you will just put the relevant information in this section.
+It’s also necessary that you fill in the brand name and manufacturer tab.
+If you have built your own brand separate from the manufacturer, then you can just put the relevant information in this section.

 You will also need a product ID number.
-I like to just purchase a set of EAN numbers for this purpose but you can create an ASIN if you prefer.
-You can get more information on this here.
+We usually prefer to purchase a set of EAN numbers for this purpose, but you can create an ASIN if you prefer.
+You can get all the information you’ll need on this here.

 The title is the only aspect you really need to focus on when you’re at this stage, as it can make a crucial difference to the performance of your products.

-Once you have your title and other info you can go to the next tab – “Offer”
+Once you have your title and other information, you can go to the next tab – “offer”.

-You get the option to skip and add later but I simply don’t recommend this yet.
+You get the option to skip and add later, but we do not recommend doing this.

-Condition will be new if it’s a brand new product directly from manufacturer.
-If its anything else then simply state accordingly.
+Condition will be new if it is a brand new product directly from the manufacturer.
+If it is anything else, then simply state accordingly.

 Price – Of course down to the product you are selling.

-Finally an important tickbox – This is essentially whether you want Amazon to pack and deliver the items for you (Amazon FBA) or if you want to do it yourself (merchant fulfilled.)
+Finally an important tickbox.
+This essentially allows you to select whether you want Amazon to pack and deliver the items for you (Amazon FBA), or if you want to do it yourself (merchant fulfilled).

-I always recommend starting out with FBA as this doesn’t tie you to a specific location (or warehouse) like a slave… But if you have a specific strategy then integrate this, just make sure you understand the decision you are selecting.
+I always recommend starting out with FBA, as this does not tie you to a specific location or warehouse.
+But if you have a specific strategy, then integrate this.
+Just make sure you understand the decision you are selecting.